puid/Elixir/README.md

 ##### [But wait, there's more!](https://en.wikipedia.org/wiki/Ron_Popeil)

 A **uuid** has 122-bits of entropy (although most libraries use 128 bits to actually generate the **uuid**).
 The [string representation](https://tools.ietf.org/html/rfc4122#section-4.4) requires 36 characters.
 Let's look at that string length.
 Using the **MeteorId** module, your random **puid**s are 14 characters each.
 Using the overkill of **uuid**s, each random ID is 36 characters.
 One solution requires 14 characters per ID.
 The other 36.
-Enough said.
+If you're fine with that inefficiency, enough said.

 Well, maybe not.
 Suppose you _really, really_ want that overkill.
 OK, let's overkill with `Puid`: